onzfonz/comp227/src/content/6/en/part6a.md

 ### Redux

-Facebook has an implementation for Flux, but we will be using the [Redux library](https://redux.js.org).
+Facebook has an implementation for Flux, but we will be using the [*Redux* library](https://redux.js.org).
 It follows the same principles but is simpler to use.
-Facebook also uses Redux now instead of their original Flux.
+Facebook also uses *Redux* now instead of their original *Flux*.

 We will get to know Redux by implementing a counter application yet again: